dsimic/docsplit/README.md

 docsplit
 ========

-Python script for splitting .pdf, .doc, .docx and other libreoffice importable documents into single page pdfs.
+Python script for splitting .pdf, .doc, .docx and a few other document types into single page pdfs.

 It depends on ghostscript (for fixing pdfs) and unoconv (a command line 'front-end' for accessing libreoffice).

 Install
 -------

 If you are on Ubuntu just run the ./install_deps.sh script.
+If you are on another Linux distro, install the dependencies described in install_deps.sh.

 Usage